What does “IDK” mean and how do I use it?

 What is the meaning of this much-used abbreviation?

-Sometimes, Internet users write the first letter in uppercase and the rest in lowercase.
-It can be written in different ways, for example: "Idk", "IDk" or "idK".
-As the expression is French jargon, these spellings pose no problem.
+Sometimes, internet users write the first letter in uppercase and the rest in lowercase.
+It can be written in different ways, for example: “Idk,” “IDk,” or “idK.”
+Since the expression is French slang, these spellings are not a problem.

 (Image illustrating Idk.)

-Its use is basic, simple and easy to use.
-Since its meaning is clearly "I don't know", it can be used to at any time, but especially when you don't have the answer to a question.
-That said, when the person you're talking to is waiting for an answer that you don't have, you can write the acronym "IDK" instead of answering with "I don't know".
+Its use is basic; it is simple and easy to use.
+Given that its meaning is very clear—“I don't know”—it can be used at any time, but especially when you don't have the answer to a question.
+That said, when the person you are talking to is expecting an answer that you don't have, you can simply write the acronym ‘IDK‘ instead of replying with ’I don't know.’.

 Neither is it an obligation to use the abbreviation, but indeed, it's all a matter of choice and habit, so if you want to save time, it's essential to opt for its use.